CatGCN: Graph Convolutional Networks with Categorical Node Features: Introduction

 Although much effort has been devoted to inventing new GCN models, they mostly focus on graph convolution operations~\cite{APPNP,SGC}.
 To our knowledge, seldom research has considered improving the ability of GCN from the perspective of initial node representation, especially for categorical node features.
 In fact, many real-world applications have categorical features as raw data more commonly than continuous features, which are mostly restricted to multimedia content like images and videos.
-For example, in recommender systems, nodes are users and items that are normally described by user demographics (age, gender, interest tags) and item profiles (category, brand, etc.); in search engines, nodes are queries and documents that are described by bag-of-words or n-grams.
+For example, in recommender systems, nodes are users and items that are normally described by user demographics (age, gender, interest tags) and item profiles (category, brand, etc.) \cite{wu2021survey}; in search engines, nodes are queries and documents that are described by bag-of-words or n-grams; on rating sites, content nodes such as music and videos are described with tags.
 For such categorical features, the interactions among features --- e.g., the co-occurrence of multiple features --- could contain important signal on the node's properties~\cite{NFM,CrossNet,WideDeep}.
 However, most GCNs apply a simple sum of feature embeddings as the initial node representation, which we believe is insufficient to model feature interactions and results in suboptimal node representation.

 In this work, we explore how improved representation learning from categorical node features benefits GCN.
 We propose a new model named CatGCN, which integrates two kinds of explicit feature interactions into initial node representation learning: 1) local multiplication-based interaction on each pair of node features, and 2) global addition-based interaction on an artificial feature graph.
 We prove that in the artificial feature graph, performing one graph convolution layer with tunable self-connections can capture the interactions among all features.
 We then feed the enhanced initial node representations into a simplified/light GCN~\cite{SGC,LightGCN} that performs neighborhood aggregation only to exploit the graph structure for node representation learning.
 The CatGCN is end-to-end trainable, such that all parameters in the initial node representation learning, and follow-up graph convolution and prediction layers can be optimized towards the final task.